-John Sharify is honored to have served as President of the Northwest Chapter of the National Academy of Television Arts and Sciences from 2006-2010, and Vice President of NATAS from 2004-2006.
-John is currently a?ácontributing reporter for KING 5 News, and the General Manager of both Seattle Community Colleges Television (SCCTV) and Seattle Community Media, the city's public access station.?á
+John Sharify is honored to have served as President of the Northwest Chapter of the National Academy of Television Arts and Sciences from 2006-2010, and Vice President of Natas from 2004-2006.
+John is currently a Special Projects Reporter at KING 5 News, and General Manager of both Seattle Colleges Cable Television (SCCTV) and Seattle Community Media, the city of Seattle’s public access television station.

-John Sharify is a proud graduate of Princeton University where he received his B.A. in Politics and Near Eastern Studies.
-He also has a Master of Fine Arts degree in film directing?áfrom Columbia University.?á
+Shahab John Sharify is a proud graduate of Princeton University and has a Master of Fine Arts degree in film directing from Columbia University.